-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 4,000,000 (or 4,450,000 warrants if the underwriters' over-allotment option is exercised in full) private placement warrants at a price of \$2.00 per warrant (\$8,000,000 in the aggregate or \$8,900,000 in the aggregate if the underwriters' overallotment option is exercised in full) in a private placement that will occur simultaneously with the closing of this offering.
+Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 6,133,333 private placement warrants at a price of \$1.50 per warrant (\$9,200,000 in the aggregate) in a private placement that will occur simultaneously with the closing of this offering.
 Each private placement warrant entitles the holder to purchase one Class A ordinary share at a price of \$11.50 per share, subject to adjustment as provided herein.
 If we do not complete our initial business combination within 24 months from the closing of this offering, the proceeds of the sale of the private placement warrants held in the trust account will be used to fund the redemption of our public shares, and the private placement warrants will expire worthless.
-The private placement warrants are identical to the warrants sold as part of the units in this offering except that, so long as they are held by our sponsor or its permitted transferees: (1) they will not be redeemable by us (except as described below under "Description of Securities - Redeemable Warrants - Public Redeemable Warrants - Redemption of Warrants for Class A common stock"); (2) they (including the Class A ordinary shares issuable upon exercise of these warrants) may not, subject to certain limited exceptions, be transferred, assigned or sold by our sponsor until 30 days after the completion of our initial business combination, as described below; (3) they may be exercised by the holders on a cashless basis; and (4) they (including the ordinary shares issuable upon exercise of these warrants) are entitled to registration rights, as described below.
+The private placement warrants are identical to the warrants sold as part of the units in this offering except that, so long as they are held by our sponsor or its permitted transferees: (1) they will not be redeemable by us (except as described below under "Description of Securities - Redeemable Warrants -Public Redeemable Warrants - Redemption of warrants when the price per Class A ordinary share equals or exceeds \$10.00"); (2) they (including the Class A ordinary shares issuable upon exercise of these warrants) may not, subject to certain limited exceptions, be transferred, assigned or sold by our sponsor until 30 days after the completion of our initial business combination, as described below; (3) they may be exercised by the holders on a cashless basis; and (4) they (including the ordinary shares issuable upon exercise of these warrants) are entitled to registration rights, as described below.